Constrained Boundary Labeling: Two is -complete

-In the previous section, we showed that \KSCBLProblemShort{1}, while generally \NP-hard, can be solved efficiently if we have either fixed \candidatesText{} or labels of uniform height.
-This does not extend to the generalization of the problem to two sides, as the following hardness reduction underlines.
+In the previous section, we showed that \KSCBLProblemShort{1}, while generally \NP-hard, can be solved in polynomial time if we have either fixed \candidatesText{} or labels of uniform height.
+This does not extend to the generalization of the problem to two sides, as the hardness result presented in this section underlines.
+On a high-level, it uses grouping and ordering constraints to divide the vertical space between the two sides of the boundary into independent horizontal strips such that sites can only be labeled inside their respective strip.
+By using ordering constraints that run across different strips, we can enforce that sites are labeled on different sides of the boundary.
+This is the core idea of our reduction, and we describe in the following its construction.

-\subparagraph*{Construction of the Instance.} We provide a reduction from \PositiveOneThreeSat, which is a restricted version of \probname{3-Sat}, where each clause contains only positive literals, i.e., the variables appear only non-negated, and a clause is satisfied if and only if exactly one literal evaluates to true~\cite{Garey.1979}.
-It is known~\cite{Garey.1979,Schaefer.1978} that this problem is \NP-complete.
-The crucial ingredient of the reduction is the observation that we can use ordering constraints to transmit information: For the ordering constraint $s \Order s'$, if the geometric properties of the instance require us to label $s$ below $s'$, then any \admissibleText{} labeling must label $s$ and $s'$ on opposite sides of \Boundary.
-Let $\varphi = (\mathcal{X}, C)$ be an instance of \PositiveOneThreeSat, consisting of $N$ variables $\mathcal{X} = \{x_1, \ldots, x_n\}$ and $M$ clauses $C = \{C_1, \ldots, C_M\}$.
-We assume that the left side of the boundary is at $x_l = 0$ and the right side at some $x_r$, where we will fix $x_r$ later but assume for now that it is an, without loss of generality even, integer.
-All labels will have a height of $h = 1$ and we will leave sufficient vertical space between the \candidatesText{} on the same side of the boundary, such that no two labels can overlap.
-From top to bottom, we now assign a vertical slice on the boundary to each clause, and one for all variables together.
-All sites and \candidatesText{} placed for a clause are contained within their slice, while all variable related sites and \candidatesText{} are contained in the lowest slice.
-All slices are pairwise disjoint and separated by blocker gadgets, which we visualize in \cref{fig:illustration-blocker_b} and describe in the following.
+\subparagraph*{Construction of the Instance.} \looseness=-1 We reduce from \PositiveOneThreeSat, which is a variant of \probname{3-Sat} where each clause contains only positive literals, i.e., the variables appear only non-negated, and a clause is satisfied if and only if exactly one literal per clause evaluates to true.
+It is known that this problem is \NP-complete~\cite{Garey.1979,Schaefer.1978}.
+Let $\varphi = (\mathcal{X}, \mathcal{R})$ be an instance of \PositiveOneThreeSat, consisting of $N$ variables $\mathcal{X} = \{x_1, \ldots, x_N\}$ and $M$ clauses $\mathcal{R} = \{R_1, \ldots, R_M\}$.
+We assume that the left side of the boundary is at $x_l = 0$ and the right side at some $x_r > 0$, where we will fix $x_r$ later but assume for now that it is, without loss of generality, an even integer.
+All labels have a height of $h = 1$\NewText{,} and we leave sufficient vertical space between the \candidatesText{} on the same side of the boundary, such that no two labels can overlap.